Textured business: our clothes for working without getting bored

 Editorial nuggets #07 – Benoit Reading Textured business: our clothes for working without getting bored Next Sape m'en Cinq #16: Five brands that reflect my VISION of clothing

-Today, I present to you our two new releases intended for formal outfits.
+Today, I present to you our two new releases for formal wear.
 Business essentials, with the quality you expect, and a formal look.
-So, after a peacock blue blazer intended for those looking for a little risk, we did things well, and with simplicity.
+So, after a peacock blue blazer for those looking for a little risk, we did things well, and with simplicity.

-Because there are original pieces, with which we want to have fun and have fun, and then there are also these more serious pieces, with which we seek a form of elegance, an "understated" style .
-(We will explain this concept, very specific to English speakers, below)
+Because there are the original pieces, on which we want to have fun and enjoy ourselves, and then there are also these more serious pieces, with which we seek a form of elegance, an "understated" style .
+(We will explain this concept very specific to English speakers below)

-It's not always easy to indulge in style at the office without being too daring.
-Wicket tie & pocket square, Archiduchesse socks, Barker derby, BonneGueule cardigan .
+It's not always easy, at the office, to please yourself in terms of style, without being too daring.
+Wicket tie & pocket square, Archiduchesse socks, Barker Derby, BonneGueule cardigan .

-For the record, my best friend works in the legal section of an investment bank.
+For the record, my best friend works in the legal department of an investment bank.
 It turns out that I'm the one who "takes care" of his wardrobe.
 We always go shopping together.
-And often I try to encourage him to have a little more fun with his style, to try a little more daring, without going beyond "the rules".
+And I often try to encourage him to have a little more fun with his style, to try a little more daring, without going beyond "the rules".
 Except that...

-This is not necessarily suitable.
-One day, he admitted to me, with disappointment, that he almost never wore his pair of black double-rings that we had bought together.
-For what ?
-This is what he told me:
+It’s not necessarily appropriate.
+One day, he confessed to me, with disappointment, that he almost never wore his pair of black double-earred shoes that we had bought together.
+Why?
+Here’s what he told me:

-"It's super beautiful Nicolò, but when I put this on, it's too out of line.
-My manager, my colleagues, they don't understand.
-You see, what I need are clothes that look professional , well dressed, with a touch of personal taste and originality, but just a touch, nothing extravagant.”
+"It's really nice Nicolò, but when I wear it, it stands out too much.
+My boss, my colleagues, they don't understand.
+You see, what I need is clothes that look professional , well dressed, with a touch of personal taste and originality.
+But just a touch, nothing extravagant."

 And he was absolutely right.
-It's a real need and not just for him...
+It is a real need and not just for him...
 But for many of you.

-If I'm telling you this, it's because, remembering this exchange we had, I was delighted at the idea of these outings which should meet his expectations...
+If I tell you this, it's because remembering this exchange we had, I was delighted at the idea of these outings which should meet his expectations...
 And those of all those among you who have the same needs!

-Because right now, many of you are looking for the right suit and the right shirt to spend a stylish week at the office.
+Because many of you are looking for the right suit and shirt to spend a stylish week at the office.

 Friends, these two pieces are for you.

-What we sought to do was a suit that was affordable in terms of price, with a very good quality fabric, not flashy but still interesting for its wearer.
-No more no less !
+What we tried to do was to make a costume that was affordable, with a very high-quality fabric, not flashy but still interesting for the wearer.
+No more, no less!

-There you go, Renaud still looks very serious.
-Pro, square, elegant but not fancy.
+There you go, Renaud looks very serious.
+Professional, square, elegant but not fanciful.

 "Understated" elegance, as they say in English

-If I use this word in English, it is because no French word translates its spirit exactly.
-The closest word would be "sober", but that's not exactly it.
+If I use this word in English, it is because no French word translates exactly its spirit.
+The closest word would be "sobre", but it is not exactly that.

-I would rather define it like this: a sobriety that “does more” while appearing to do less .
-In short, it's a subtle style.
+I would rather define it like this: a sobriety that "does more" while appearing to do less .
+In short, it is a subtle style.

-And for me, this choice of fabric is exactly that: you have a micro-pattern, but it is almost tone-on-tone, so that even up close this suit does not stand out as "a patterned suit ".
+And to me, this fabric choice is exactly that: you have a micro-pattern, but it's almost tone-on-tone, so even up close this suit doesn't jump out as "a patterned suit."

-Despite the seriousness of his outfit, he does not lose this touch of originality in the choice of the material of his costume.
+Despite the seriousness of his outfit, he does not lose this touch of originality in the choice of material for his costume.

-And how would I qualify this micro-motif, then?
+And how would I describe this micro-pattern, then?
 I would say that it is more or less a micro-grid , with a mottled effect.

 A "three-dimensional" secret

 But beyond the pattern, there is a little "secret" in the appearance of this fabric, which further reinforces this idea of "understated" style.
 A detail that you might notice without putting words to it.
-This secret was revealed to me by Julien, our product manager, when I asked him about what was unique about this costume.
+This secret is what Julien, our product manager, revealed to me when I asked him about what was unique about this suit.

 “Three-dimensional!”

-Well, at first glance, I thought Julien was going to talk to me about physics or science fiction.
+Well, at first, I thought Julien was going to talk to me about physics or science fiction.

-But when you look at it, you understand what he meant.
+But when you look closely, you understand what he meant.
 The subtlety of this texture is that it reveals itself much more when the fabric is viewed from the side .

-From the front, what stands out best is the pattern: a fabric with a blue background, very finely gridded by a lighter blue, all in a slightly irregular and mottled way.
+From the front, what stands out the most is the pattern: a fabric with a blue background, very finely squared by a lighter blue, all in a slightly irregular and mottled way.
 As said above, therefore.

-Another photo to illustrate the point: observe the part of the lapel of the jacket exposed to the light at an angle.
-Do you notice how the texture changes compared to the dark areas seen from the front?
+Another photo to illustrate the point: look at the part of the jacket lapel exposed to the light at an angle.
+Notice how the texture changes compared to the dark areas seen from the front?

 What is the “hand” of a fabric?

-And to really understand a fabric, you have to spend a little time on what the “hand” of a fabric is.
+And to really understand a fabric, you need to dwell a little on what the "hand" of a fabric is.

-The hand of a fabric is simply everything that happens when you touch it .
+The hand of a fabric is simply what happens when you touch it .
 Is it soft or rough?
-Rigid or fluid?
-Airy, dense?
+Stiff or fluid?
+Airy, or dense?
 A little stretchy, or totally stiff?

-If I tell you all this, it’s because the hand of this fabric is really its greatest strong point in my opinion.
-But to make it clear to you in writing...
+If I tell you all this, it's because the hand of this fabric is really its greatest strength in my opinion.
+But to make you understand it in writing...
 It's quite a challenge.

-I would first say that it is a “nervous” hand.
-This means that under the pressure of your fingers, the fabric returns to its shape easily.
+I would say first that it is a "nervous" hand.
+That is to say that under the pressure of your fingers, the fabric returns to its shape easily.

-In this close-up, there is a detail that I would like to draw your attention to: the iron folds.
-Do you see how the material is both capable of keeping a sharp front crease of pants, while not otherwise wrinkling?
+In this close-up, there is a detail that I would like to draw your attention to: the iron creases.
+Do you see how the material is able to keep a sharp front crease of pants, while not creasing otherwise?
 This is the sign of a beautiful hand.

-As for the touch, I would describe it as "dry".
-It's difficult to explain, but a dry touch is the opposite of a fluffy touch: it does not particularly retain air, and is not "fluffy".
-The wool itself is soft , but its relief weave gives this sensation of "breathing", the opposite of a downy touch, which gives the impression of creating a "cocoon of air".
+As for the touch, I would call it "dry".
+It's hard to explain, but a dry touch is the opposite of a fluffy touch: it doesn't particularly retain air, and is not "puffy".
+Wool itself is soft , but its raised weave gives this sensation of "breathing", the opposite of a fluffy touch, which gives the impression of creating an "air cocoon".

 Note in passing that this fabric has a material weight of 240g/m, which makes it a so-called "4 seasons" fabric, wearable for most of the year.